— THE GRESB INFRASTRUCTURE FUND ASSESSMENT —

 Provides you with an individual GRESB score, a breakdown of your ESG performance and an analysis of how your performance compares to your peers.

 Gives an in-depth analysis of your sustainability performance and a detailed indicator-level comparison with peers.
-The design of the report allows you to review variances in your performance to the peer group, identify issues and opportunities, and to make business decisions.
+The report allows you to compare your performance to your peer group, identify issues and opportunities, and to make business decisions.
+Learn more.

 Customized Benchmark Report

 Provides advanced analytics through alternative performance comparisons and rankings based on a self-selected peer group.
 Learn more.

 Allows you to compare your aggregated portfolio to a self-selected benchmark, based on region, sector and structure.
 This online tool provides added value for fund managers that participate with several entities by comparing the relative performance of each fund.
 Learn more.